ELJoOker2004/ELJoOker2004.github.io/_posts/2025-04-25-Yaoguai Aswan CTF Finals.md

 ![](/assets/img/posts/2025-04-25-Yaoguai%20Aswan%20CTF%20Finals/6.png)

-inside, it basically calls a `RandomGeneration` function, and it was called twice, so it will generate to random numbers, one with size of 32 and the other with size of 12 (pretty interesting lengths (can assume a key and IV but let's make sure))
+inside, it basically calls a `RandomGeneration` function, and it was called twice, so it will generate two random numbers, one with size of 32 and the other with size of 12 (pretty interesting lengths (can assume a key and IV but let's make sure))

 ![](/assets/img/posts/2025-04-25-Yaoguai%20Aswan%20CTF%20Finals/7.png)